What Is an HMO?

 You Have Choices

-• To change to a different medical group:
+• To change to a different PCP:

 Online

-Log in to Blue Access for Members
+Log in to your account.

-Choose the “Change PCP” link
+Choose the “Change PCP” link.

-Follow the instructions
+Follow the instructions.

 Call the customer service number on your member ID card.